Thomashighbaugh/dotfiles/README.md

 ## But Why No Submodules

-In this case, the avoidance of a useful, if badly documented, git feature known as submodules is due to the nature of a dotfiles repository.
-Were my awesomewm configuration (for example) pulled in as a submodule, I would still have to symlink it to `.config/awesome` which has the potential to break whereas having the installation script pull the repo into the `.config/awesome` directory directly mitigates that and I can eaisly then add it to eh `myrepos` configuration to insure when batch committing repositories related to my dotfiles, which generally I seek avoiding as I should just be committing to each as I change things directly in the repository at the time I am so changing them. `myrepos` serves as a backup for critical moments before a reinstall or bed time, to give some examples.
+In this case, the avoidance of a useful, if badly documented, git feature known as submodules is due to **the nature of a dotfiles repository**.
+Were my awesomewm configuration (for example) pulled in as a submodule, I would **still have to symlink it to** `.config/awesome` which has the potential to break and/or find some other means of frustrating me, whereas having the installation script pull the repo into the `.config/awesome` directory directly mitigates that and I can eaisly then add it to my `myrepos` configuration to insure when batch committing repositories related to my dotfiles, which generally I seek avoiding as I should just be committing to each as I change things directly in the repository at the time I am so changing them. `myrepos` serves as a backup for critical moments before a reinstall or bed time, to give some examples.

 ## Directory Structure